|Nutrition Facts (per serving)|

 - Use different varieties of canned beans or use cooked dried beans instead.

 - Use part or all boneless chicken thighs in the recipe.
 Chicken thighs stay tender and juicy in the slow cooker, so they're especially good in this recipe if you will be cooking it longer than the recommended time.

 - Store leftover chili in an airtight container in the fridge for up to four days.

 - Leftover chicken chili can also be frozen.
 Add to containers or zip-top freezer bags and freeze for up to a month.
 Defrost in the fridge before reheating and serving.

 Can you put raw meat in a crock pot for chili?

 As long as your dish cooks long enough, it is safe to put raw meat in the crock pot.
 Most slow cooker recipes that call for raw meat start on high heat to get the chicken, beef, or pork cooking right away.

-While most chili recipes will be alright bubbling away in the slow cooker for hours, at some point enough liquid will evaporate to make the chili dry and can even cause it to scorch on the bottom.
+While most chili recipes will be all right bubbling away in the slow cooker for hours, at some point enough liquid will evaporate to make the chili dry and can even cause it to scorch on the bottom.
 It's best not to leave it cooking for too long.